hafsakhan09090/Block-Hunt/README.md

 ## How to Play

-- *Move the teal block using the arrow keys:*
+>*Move the teal block using the arrow keys:*
-  - ← Left
+   ← Left
-  - → Right
+   → Right
-  - ↑ Up
+   ↑ Up
-  - ↓ Down
+   ↓ Down
-- When the teal block *collides* with the cyan target block, your *score increases by 1*, and the target jumps to a new random position.
+> When the teal block *collides* with the cyan target block, your *score increases by 1*, and the target jumps to a new random position.
-- You have *60 seconds* to hunt as many blocks as you can.
+> You have *60 seconds* to hunt as many blocks as you can.
-- Once time is up, your final score is displayed.
+> Once time is up, your final score is displayed.

----

-## Features

-- Simple movement mechanics
-- Random repositioning of the target block
-- Countdown timer
-- Final score display after game over
-- Smooth 60 FPS animation

 ---